 The large Peruvian population in Buenos Aires has led to some tasty restaurants.
-Try Chan Chan (Hipólito Yrigoyen 1386) or La Conga (La Rioja 39) for their boisterous atmospheres (take a taxi at night to La Conga), or La Mar (Arévalo 2024) for something fancier (and pricier).
+Try Chan Chan (Hipólito Yrigoyen 1386) or La Conga (La Rioja 39) for its boisterous atmospheres (take a taxi at night to La Conga), or La Mar Cebicheria (Arévalo 2024) for something fancier (and pricier).

 I was surprised to find an Armenian restaurant in Buenos Aires, but Sarkis (Thames 1101) is definitely worth your time.
 It’s especially great if you have a big group of people so you can order plenty of dishes.